stevenlriv/homebase-platform/README.md

  1) [DONE] Add Picture Capabilities To Listings, Test Accounts and fix Bugs

  2-3) Improve "Submit Listing" Interface
+    - certification box: "i certify that this property can be accesed with the details provided above.
+I understand that if i'm lieng my account can and will be penalized and I will not be able to list on Homebase anymore"
     - add 10% increase on listing pricing
     - show how much will be listed at on Homebase based on their price
     - limit listing title to 40 characters per website design in message add "do not make titles like 2 bed/1 bath, bed and bath are always indicated when we show the listing"